Pressure

 lentils make?

-(whole green moong dal) – let’s call them Type 1 – don’t need to be soaked for
+(whole green moong dal), and Bengal gram (chana dal) – let’s call them Type 1 – don’t need to be soaked for

 as long as chickpeas (kala chana/chhole) and red kidney beans (rajma) – let’s